anotherline/anotherline/README.md

 - <code>app_server/_includes/publicationLogic.jade</code>: make sure all hyperlinks are Web accessible
 - create more jade templates for the CVs; currently, there are two: <code>cv-template-dropdown.jade</code> and <code>cv-template-traditional.jade</code>.

+## Other ways to contribute

+- create a new cv template in jade; see the [anotherline JSON schema](https://github.com/anotherline/anotherline-schema) for key/value pairs.

 ## Contributors

 * Chris Lindgren, [Writing Studies scholar](http://clindgrencv.com/)